Gananoque Lake © Caroline Schultz

 About

 The Gananoque Lake Nature Reserve is a remarkable property that officially became our 26th nature reserve in February of 2020.
-The property is located in eastern Ontario within the Frontenac Arch – a geological wonder that supports some of Canada’s richest biodiversity and is home to many species at risk.
-This landform is part of a natural habitat corridor that allows wildlife to migrate between the mountains of Adirondack State Park in New York and Algonquin Park in Ontario, some 400 kilometres away.
+The property is in eastern Ontario within the Frontenac Arch – a geological wonder that supports some of Canada’s richest biodiversity and many species at risk.
+This landform is part of a natural habitat corridor that allows wildlife to migrate about 400 kilometres between the mountains of Adirondack State Park in New York and Algonquin Park in Ontario.

 For these reasons and many more, the Frontenac Arch is a high-priority area for habitat protection.
-Located a short distance from our Lost Bay Nature Reserve, this property is Ontario Nature’s second in the Frontenac Arch.
+Located a short distance from our Lost Bay Nature Reserve, it is Ontario Nature’s second property on the Frontenac Arch.

-Ontario Nature was able to permanently protect this 147-hectare (358-acre) property thanks to the generous contributions from our members and supporters.
-Thanks to you, the rich biological diversity of this property’s upland hardwood forest and 173 acres of provincially-significant wetland will be protected forever.
+Ontario Nature was able to permanently protect this 168-hectare (416-acre) property thanks to generous contributions from our members and supporters.
+Thanks to them, the rich biological diversity of this property’s upland hardwood forest and 173 acres of Provincially-Significant Wetland will be protected forever.

 Plants and Animals

 Large towering hickory, oak, elm and maple trees fill the canopy of this mature hardwood forest.
 The songs of cerulean warbler, eastern wood-pewee and scarlet tanager can be heard resounding through the trees.
-The endangered butternut flourish on the property, taking advantage of moist, rich and well-drained soils.
+Endangered butternut trees flourish on the property, taking advantage of moist, rich and well-drained soils.

 Wetlands are located throughout the property and along Gananoque Lake.
 They are dominated by cattails, pickerel weed and water lilies.
 Lush submergent vegetation fills the lake, creating habitat for fish, frogs and turtles that can be easily spotted while canoeing through the clear and calm waters.

-More than 25 species at risk have been recorded in the immediate area.
-These include the cerulean warbler which lives and breeds in mature hardwood forests, western chorus frog and several at- risk reptiles including the gray ratsnake.
+More than 18 species at risk and 20 rare species have been recorded in the immediate area.
+These include the cerulean warbler which lives and breeds in mature hardwood forests, western chorus frog and several at-risk reptiles including the gray ratsnake.

 Stewardship